What is an SR22 Bond?

 If you’re required to carry an SR-22, this is because the BMV wants to be extra sure that you can pay for injuries and damages if you’re in an accident.
 The SR22 Bond is often the lowest-cost option to meet Ohio’s FR laws.

-For most first-time no-insurance suspensions, you’ll need an SR-22 for three years.
-For a second offense or more, the requirement increases to five years.
-Most major violations and 12-point suspensions also require three years of SR-22 coverage.
+For most first-time no-insurance suspensions, major violations and 12 point suspensions in effect prior to 4-9-25, you’ll need an SR-22 for three years.
+For those beginning after 4-9-25 the period is only one year.
+For a second offense or more, the requirement can increase up to five years.

 It’s the law for suspended drivers.